NBA Power Rankings Heading into 2017 All-Star Game

 Middleton is a proven three-and-D weapon who can operate with or without the ball.
 In many ways, he makes more sense alongside Giannis Antetokounmpo than Parker did because he can space the floor better and handle smaller, quicker matchups on defense.

 He's still facing minute restrictions, and his rhythm isn't all the way back yet, but Middleton put up 20 points and seven assists in 26 minutes against the Nets on Wednesday, which helped run the Bucks' winning streak to three.
-With additional victories over the Detroit Pistons and Indiana Pacers, both currently in playoff position, the Bucks are quietly rebuilding momentum in the postseason chase.
+With additional victories over the Detroit Pistons and Indiana Pacers—who are both currently in playoff position—the Bucks are quietly rebuilding momentum in the postseason chase.

 They'll head into the break just a game back of the No. 8 spot and can only expect Middleton's contributions to increase.